 How to Calculate Baseball Pitch Speed

-Time the baseball’s pitch from the time that it leaves the pitcher’s hand until it reaches the catcher’s glove.
+- Time the baseball’s pitch from the time that it leaves the pitcher’s hand until it reaches the catcher’s glove using a stopwatch.
 For example, assume that the baseball’s travel time is 0.47 seconds.

-If it's your pitching speed you are calculating, be sure you are properly warmed up to avoid muscles strains and pulls.
+If it's your pitching speed you are calculating, be sure you are properly warmed up to avoid muscle strains and pulls.